sci-comp/SceneBuilder/README.md

 #### Grid Snapping

+Grid snapping is included, see the section on snapping for more information.

+[!TIP]
-Grid snapping is currently out of scope due to the existence of [GridMap](https://docs.godotengine.org/en/stable/tutorials/3d/using_gridmaps.html).
-GridMap is a fantastic tool built directly into Godot.
+[GridMap](https://docs.godotengine.org/en/stable/tutorials/3d/using_gridmaps.html) is a fantastic tool built directly into Godot.
+GridMap offers different features and may be worth considering for your project.

-(Edit: actually, this might be worth considering?)

 ---